DoriDoro/algoInvest_trade/README.md

 Project 7 OpenClassrooms Path - AlgoInvest&amp;Trade -- develop an algorithm to solve a problem

-## 1st part - bruteforce algorythm:
+## 1st part - bruteforce algorithm:
 We need you to design an algorithm that will maximise the profit made by our clients after two years of investment.
 Your algorithm must suggest a list of the most profitable stocks that we should buy to maximise a client's profit after two years.